 Note: You don’t need animal proteins.

 No doubt about it, meat and dairy have a lot of protein.
 But there’s nothing magical about animal protein — you can get protein from vegetables, nuts, grains, and seeds, too.
-It’s just a matter of having a good bank of meals you can rely on to meet your needs.
+It’s just a matter of having a good bank of plant-based recipes you can rely on to meet your needs.

 10. Make Sure You are Eating Enough